* GE announces job cuts in power business

 * Lululemon jumps on strong holiday forecast

-Apple and Alphabet helped lift tech stocks and provided the biggest boosts to the Nasdaq.
+Shares of Facebook, Apple and Alphabet gained between 1.7 percent and 0.5 percent and were among the biggest boosts to the S&P and the Nasdaq.

-General Electric shares were little changed after the industrial conglomerate said it was cutting 12,000 jobs at its global power business.
+General Electric rose about 0.9 percent after the industrial conglomerate said it was cutting 12,000 jobs at its global power business.

-Strong earnings and solid economic growth have pushed stocks to record levels this year and Republican efforts to cut corporate taxes have added to the momentum.
+Strong earnings and solid economic growth have pushed stocks to record levels this year and hopes of corporate tax cuts boosting earnings for companies have added to the momentum.

 The Senate Republicans on Wednesday agreed to talks with the House of Representatives on the tax bill amid early signs that lawmakers could agree on a final bill ahead of a self-imposed Dec.
 22 deadline.

-However, a gridlock between President Donald Trump and Congress over the passage of spending legislation before Friday has raised fears of partial shut down of the federal government.
+However, a gridlock between President Donald Trump and Democrats in Congress over the passage of spending legislation before Friday has raised fears of partial shutdown of the federal government.

-Seven of the 11 major S&P sectors were lower, with the consumer staples index's 0.51 percent fall leading the decliners.
+Nine of the 11 major S&P sectors were higher, with industrial and technology sectors leading the gainers.

-The report comes ahead of a more comprehensive government payrolls data on Friday, where investors are looking to gauge the strength of the labor market.
+The report comes ahead of a more comprehensive government payrolls data on Friday that would be used by investors to gauge the strength in the labor market at a time when the Federal Reserve is almost certain to raise interest rates next week.